English language emergency line

 More information:

-You need a motorcycle licence, either Taiwanese or international, to hire a motorbike.
+You need a motorcycle licence, either Taiwanese or international, to hire a motorcycle.

-Check if your travel insurance policy covers you when riding a motorbike.
+Check if your travel insurance policy covers you when riding a motorcycle.

 Always wear a helmet.